 - USyd Power Laboratory;

-- Challenge House – a transitional living facility to enable disabled adults to adapt to independent living;
+- Challenge House (Mittagong NSW) – a transitional living facility to enable disabled adults to adapt to independent living;

-- Numerous donations to various hospital / medical research / benevolent causes.
+- Numerous donations to various hospitals, medical research projects and other benevolent causes.